woudc/woudc-guidebook/en/index.md

 **StartDate**: Start date determined by the observation period.
 ISO 8601 format for date yyyy-mm-dd is used.

 **StartTime**: Start time determined by the observation period.
-ISO 8601 format for time hh : mm : ss is used.
+ISO 8601 format for time hh:mm:ss is used.

 **EndDate**: End date determined by the observation period.
 ISO 8601 format for date yyyy-mm-dd is used.

 **EndTime**: End time determined by the observation period.
-ISO 8601 format for time hh : mm : ss is used.
+ISO 8601 format for time hh:mm:ss is used.

 **PulsesAveraged**: Number of pulses used to integrate profile.